Virginia Institute of Marine Science

 Final report to the Keith Campbell Foundation for the Environment, Inc.

-Duhring, K. A., Barnard, T. A., Center for Coastal Resources Managment., Hardaway, C. S., & Shoreline Studies Program.
+Duhring, K., Barnard, T. A., Center for Coastal Resources Managment., Hardaway, C., & Shoreline Studies Program.
 (2006) A survey of the effectiveness of existing marsh toe protection structures in Virginia.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5T30V
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5T30V